mbn-code/ITSToolKit/README.md

 # ITSToolKit
 This is the Indian Tech Support Tool Kit "ITSToolKit".
-This toolkit uses python 3.10, you can't use any other version because it's using the new "case" in python 3.10 Thanks for using and enjoy the tool kit.
+This toolkit uses python 3.10, you can't use any other version because it's using the new match "case" in python 3.10 Right now I am not able to compile it to a bash file so the tool kit wouldbe callable from anywhere.

+Thanks for using and enjoy the tool kit.

 ![Screenshot](Other-python-icon.png)